eProsima/Fast-DDS-docs/docs/fastdds/faq/transport_layer/transport_layer.rst

 .. collapse::  What is the role of the "TransportDescriptorInterface"?

     |br|

     It acts as a builder for a given transport, allowing to configure the transport and building it, using its ``create_transport`` factory member function.
 For further information, see :ref:`transport_transportApi_transportDescriptor`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  How is the transport instance created?

     |br|

     Applications do not create the ``Transport`` instance themselves.
 Instead, applications use a ``TransportDescriptor`` instance to configure the desired transport, and add this configured instance to the list of user-defined transports of the DomainParticipant.
 The DomainParticipant will use the factory function on the ``TransportDescriptor`` to create the ``Transport`` when required.
 For further information, see :ref:`transport_transportApi_transport`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  Can I modify the ``transport_kind_`` data member?

     |br|

     No. ``transport_kind_`` is a protected data member for internal use.
 It cannot be accessed nor modified from the public API.
 However, users that are implementing a custom Transport need to fill it with a unique constant value in the new implementation.
 For further information, see :ref:`transport_transportApi_transport`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  What is the function of a "Locator_t" in a DDS system?

     |br|

     A ``Locator_t`` uniquely identifies a communication channel with a remote peer for a particular transport.
+For example, on UDP transports, the Locator will contain the information of the IP address and port of the remote peer.
+The listening Locators, such as Multicast locators (listen to multicast communications), Unicast locators (listen to unicast communications), Metatraffic locators (used to receive metatraffic information, usually used by built-in endpoints to perform discovery), User locators (used by the endpoints created by the user to receive user Topic data changes), are used to receive incoming traffic on the DomainParticipant.
 For further information, see :ref:`transport_transportApi_locator`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  What is the primary purpose of the "IPLocator" class?

     |br|